Tsonic GitHub

 2. run the relevant repo-local checks

-3. rerun compiler gates when call surfaces or bindings metadata changed
+3. rerun compiler gates for affected call surfaces or bindings metadata

 5. check version drift